vpenso/scripts/docs/code/rust/vars.md

   |     ^^^^^ cannot assign twice to immutable variable
 ```

-> We get the primary benefit we want from immutable-by-default: mutable code is
-> explicitly called out, so you know where to look for bugs.

 > Reducing the number of mutable variables in code makes its understanding
 > infinitely easier because you know that once a variable has been given a